sreyanunna/sreyanunna/README.md

 I'm a firm believer that every data point has a tale to tell, and I'm here to bring those narratives to life.

 💻 My analytical toolbox includes:

-  - Data Visualization: Tableau, Matplotlib, Seaborn
+Data Visualization: Tableau, Matplotlib, Seaborn
-  - Data Wrangling: Pandas, SQL
+Data Wrangling: Pandas, SQL
-  - Statistical Analysis: R, Python
+Statistical Analysis: R, Python
-  - BI Tools: Power BI
+BI Tools: Power BI
 🔍 Always exploring new statistical models and machine learning techniques to unravel hidden patterns and trends in data.

 🚀 Actively engaged in the data science community, participating in hackathons, and constantly seeking opportunities to hone my analytical skills.

-🎓 2023 Graduate of Bachelors in Data Science 🎓
+🎓 Pursuing a Master's in Environmental Data Science & Machine Learning 🎓

 📊 Let's crunch some numbers together!
 Whether it's a data challenge, a visualization project, or just a chat about the latest data trends, I'm always up for a data-driven adventure.